 2. Antioxidants That Fight Hair Follicle Damage

-Hair follicles are constantly exposed to oxidative stress from pollution, UV rays, and free radicals, which can weaken hair strands and lead to breakage and thinning.
-Green tea is packed with:
+Hair follicles are exposed daily to oxidative stress from pollution, UV exposure, and free radical activity.
+Over time, this oxidative damage can weaken follicles, lead to premature aging of hair, and increase breakage and hair loss.
+Green tea serves as a powerful shield against these environmental stressors:

 3. Green Tea for Scalp Health: A Natural Detoxifier

-✅ Reduce Inflammation – Chronic scalp inflammation can lead to weakened follicles and excessive hair fall.
-Green tea’s anti-inflammatory properties help soothe irritation and nourish the scalp.
+Chronic scalp inflammation can cause follicle shrinkage and excessive hair fall.
+Green tea’s natural anti-inflammatory compounds help calm irritation, reduce redness, and soothe the scalp, restoring balance and vitality.

 Empirical Evidence Supporting Green Tea Extracts for Hair Growth